-Our baa1 assigned Liquid Resources score is set two notches below the a2 initial score, reflecting some limited asset encumbrance and our expectation that liquidity will decline again following the bank's mix shift towards customer lending, which was witnessed during 1H 2022, as well as the repayment of TLTRO III funds.
+Our baa2 assigned Liquid Resources score is set three notches below the a2 initial score, reflecting some limited asset encumbrance and our expectation that liquidity will decline again following the bank's full repayment of its TLTRO III funds.

-For the purpose of calculating BAWAG's regulatory liquidity coverage ratio (LCR), which reached 207% as of 30 September 2022 compared to 146% as of year-end 2019, the bank's high-quality liquid assets consist overwhelmingly of highly liquid level 1 securities.
-The bank also discloses a liquidity buffer, which stood at €12.6 billion as of 30 September 2022, up from €10.6 billion as of year-end 2019, and comprises BAWAG's central bank cash balances, unencumbered repo-eligible assets, and other marketable securities that can be liquidated within 30 days with minimal execution risk, incorporating a component-specific haircut.
+For the purpose of calculating BAWAG's regulatory liquidity coverage ratio (LCR), which reached 225% as of 31 December 2022 compared to 146% as of year-end 2019, the bank's high-quality liquid assets consist overwhelmingly of highly liquid level 1 securities.
+The bank also discloses a liquidity buffer, which stood at €15.0 billion as of 31 December 2022, up from €10.6 billion as of year-end

+2019, and comprises BAWAG's central bank cash balances, unencumbered repo-eligible assets, and other marketable securities that can be liquidated within 30 days with minimal execution risk, incorporating a component-specific haircut.
 The bank's liquidity buffer calculation is closely aligned with our calculation of unencumbered liquid resources, which we deem adequate in light of the bank's current and future market funding requirements.

-The increase in the bank's liquidity position in 2020 was driven by BAWAG's participation in the TLTRO III, which increased our calculation of liquid banking assets by $\in$ 5.1 billion, with interbank loans up by $\in$ 4.2 billion and the bank's securities portfolio up by $\in$ 1.3 billion, while cash and central bank balances were reduced by $\notin$ 0.4 billion.
+The increase in the bank's liquidity position in 2020 was driven by BAWAG's participation in the TLTRO III, which increased our calculation of liquid banking assets by $\in$ 5.1 billion, with interbank loans up by $\in$ 4.2 billion and the bank's securities portfolio up by $\in$ 1.3 billion, while cash was reduced by $\in$ 0.4 billion.
 In 2021, our liquid banking assets ratio stayed broadly stable, but in 1H 2022, liquidity reduced again since BAWAG saw opportunities to grow its customer lending book in the period and in turn reduced its liquid resources.
-With TLTRO III funds expected to be repaid in 2023 at the latest, the bank's liquidity buffer might soften further, unless the bank decides to ramp up its investment portfolio again, which has been reduced in recent years due to the low interest environment.
+With TLTRO III funds expected to be repaid in full in 2023, the bank's liquidity buffer will soften further, unless the bank decides to materially ramp up its investment portfolio again, which has been reduced in recent years due to the low interest rate environment.